…of disappointingly batshit solutions that we will, eventually, bitterly regret giving airtime.

 This started out as a joke, but after yesterday (18th Sept 17) it seems New Zealand wants me to take it seriously.
 Thanks for nothing, Myrtle and Leighton, I really had enough to do without this.

-This consists of two men and a tractor.
+This consists of five men and a tractor.
 Using Myrtle’s weight just makes it too damn easy for us so I’ve estimated Shane Adern’s weight instead.
-Because I really don’t care about this part I’ve assumed the same weight for all four men (Barry, Shane, Leighton and Mike).
+Because I really don’t care about this part I’ve assumed the same weight for all four men (Doug, John, Barry, Shane, Leighton and Mike).
 If anyone cares to correct me with accurate weights please go ahead.

 Solution 4: Declare it a religion.

 The deftness of this move is breathtaking.
 Once it becomes a religion all bets are off!
 Not since L Ron Hubbard started Scientology has a cunning old writer worked out the routine that not only beats the house, it becomes it.
 The Herald is now brimming with thetans and (I presume) when the planet does become inhabitable a 737 space ship will whisk him to safety.
 If only it might take him now.

 Barry Soper claims Al Gore as the head of this religion and ends this section with an eerie but puzzling remark about the opinions of the American people.

 While more than 70 percent of Americans believe global warming is happening and almost 60 percent are worried about climate change, just 43 percent think it’ll harm them personally.

 Closer to home Ardern would to do well to reflect on that.

 Twenty five percent of the American people think the earth revolves around the sun, and sixty two percent don’t believe the civil war was about slavery.
 Barry is clearly making a point here, but its subtlety escapes me.
 Perhaps the people on Xenu know what he’s going on about.